huachangb/Tutorial-group-matcher/README.md

 - include an updated demo notebook (old notebook can be found [here](https://github.com/huachangb/optimal_calendar/tree/backup))
 - add support for custom events
 - add generalized algorithm for finding cliques

-## Old version
-The code in the main branch is a result of rewriting nearly the entire project.
-The original code can be found in the [backup branch](https://github.com/huachangb/optimal_calendar/tree/backup).